 Crossroads at Park Place provides services to promote the health, hygiene, and dignity of homeless persons in southeast Houston.

 $1 — Reading glasses, pens and paper, snacks or bottled water for one client

 $10 — Breakfast and lunch, shower, hairdressing and laundry for one client

 $75 — Tennis shoes, socks and a backpack for a homeless client

 $130 — 50 round-trip bus rides to job interviews or medical appointments

 $625 — 500 meals for homeless clients

-The Emergency Aid Coalition promotes the self-sufficiency of clients by assisting them with basic needs through a food pantry, clothing center, and sack lunch program.
-EAC also provides a backpack, school supplies and uniforms to children in Houston.
+The Emergency Aid Coalition promotes the self-sufficiency of clients by assisting with basic needs through a food pantry, clothing center, and sack lunch program.
+EAC also provides a backpack, school supplies, and uniforms to children in Houston.

 $1 — Apples for three children

 $10 — Clothing for one homeless client